Inca education: Popular education

-Education after Colonization
+Education after colonization

 After the arrival of the Europeans, there were two types of Inca education in the empire.
 As the Europeans were coming in contact with the natives, interracial relationships between noble Inca women and conquistador men occurred.
 The interracial children had a combination of two upbringings; one of formal European education, and another of cultural education from the Inca side of the family.
 One of the most notable people to have this sort of upbringing was Garcilaso, the child of an Inca noblewoman and European father.
 He had the luxury of formal European education and the tutoring from his Inca relatives.
 This gave him an understanding of how the Europeans treated the Inca.

 Another type of education within the Inca Empire was the teaching of Inca culture to the Europeans.
 When the Europeans arrived, they were surprised to see no written language, but instead the use of the quipu.
 There were many instances of conquistadors coming into Peru and learning how to use the quipu.
-One example is Guama Poma creating a book on the quipu and presenting it to King of Spain Philip II.
+One example is Guaman Poma creating a book on the quipu and presenting it to King of Spain Philip II.